-I booked with a company called Galapagos Eco Fishing.
+We ended up booking with a company called Galapagos Eco Fishing.
 The tour cost $130 and included a wetsuit, snorkel gear, lunch, snacks, and a fun crew!
 I’d recommend booking with them, as other companies offer the EXACT SAME TOUR for $150.
 I’m serious.
 When I arrived on the boat for the tour, I learned that other visitors booked with a different company for $150, yet we were on the same boat!
+These prices are what I paid in January 2018 and are subject to change.

 What to Bring